Kids are like sponges. They have a thirst for learning and can excel at sports when they start at a young age.

 Not at all.

-There aren’t a lot of disparities between different racket types, but the brand really matters here.
+There aren’t a lot of disparities between different racket types, but the brand can really have an impact.

 Kids are tough on just about everything they own.

-These are made for dropping and huge dings in the side without getting majorly damaged, which is what makes them so perfect.
+These are made for dropping and huge dings in the side without getting majorly damaged so they’re perfect for kids.

-The important thing to keep in mind is that your child is going to outgrow their junior rackets pretty fast.
+The important thing to keep in mind is that your child is going to outgrow their junior rackets pretty quickly.

 While no two junior rackets are the same, there are enough similarities that you can keep things cheap.

-Because of the narrow market age, almost all junior rackets use nylon or polyester strings and aluminum frames, keeping them durable and perfect for kids to use.
+Because of the narrow market age, almost all junior rackets use nylon or polyester strings and aluminum frames.
+Polyester strings and aluminum frames are wonderfully durable so they’re perfect for kids to use.

 Skill Building from a Young Age

-Have them hone their skills now so that later on, they’ll be naturals at the game.
+Have them hone their skills now so that later on they’ll be naturals at the game.
+Kids who play tennis often become adults who play tennis.
+It’s a wonderful lifelong sport.